-During the implementation of most Research and Innovation (R&I)projects it is necessary to collect, preserve and disseminate data.
-Ethically managing these data is critical for maintaining participants' confidentiality and privacy.

-In case of R&I projects funded by the European Commission the researcher must submit a Data Management Plan (DMP) within the first 6 months of the project.
+During the implementation of most Research and Innovation (R&I) projects, it is necessary to collect, preserve and disseminate data.
+Managing data ethically is critical for maintaining participants' confidentiality and privacy.
+In R&I projects funded by the European Commission, the researcher must submit a Data Management Plan (DMP) within the first 6 months of the project.
 A DMP details the procedures for the collection, storage, use, re-use, access, retention and destruction of research data.
-The Commission provides a DMP template that could be used for that purpose.
+The Commission provides a DMP template that can be used for this purpose.

-Regarding ethics, it is in this DMP where the researcher must answer the following questions:
+Regarding ethics, it is in this DMP that the researcher must answer the following questions:

 - Are there any ethical or legal issues that can have an impact on data sharing?

-- These can also be discussed in the context of the ethics review.
-If relevant, include references to ethics deliverables and ethics chapter in the Description of the Action (DoA).

-- Is informed consent for data sharing and long term preservation included in questionnaires dealing with personal data?
+These can also be discussed in the context of the ethics review.
+If relevant, include references to ethics deliverables and the ethics chapter in the Description of the Action (DoA). - Is informed consent for data sharing and long-term data preservation included in questionnaires dealing with personal data?

-Data management according to FAIR principles (Findable, Accessible, Interoperable and Reusable) is closely linked to the concept of Open Data and, at the end, with Open Science.
-You can find more information about that in the previous chapter.
+Data management according to FAIR principles (Findable, Accessible, Interoperable and Reusable) is closely linked to the concept of Open Data and, in the end, to Open Science.